mjudeikis/kube-red/README.md

 # Kube RED

 Kube-RED is a set of NodeRED nodes to interact with Kubernetes.
-It allows to automate kubernetes clusters with no or little code.
+It allows to automation of Kubernetes clusters with no or little code.

 ## Installation